 Destinations will make it onto the green list based on their case numbers, vaccination rates, and prevalence of any virus variants of concern.
 Visitors to these countries will not be required to quarantine upon their return to the UK unless they test positive for coronavirus.

-But what are the rules on travelling to Portugal this summer?
+So, is a Portuguese getaway likely this summer?
 Here’s everything you need to know.

 Will British holidaymakers be allowed to travel to Portugal this summer?